backdrop-contrib/cas_server/README.txt

 Requirements
 ============
-PHP 5 with the following modules: curl, openssl, dom, zlib, and xml phpCAS version 1.0.0 or later.
+PHP 5 with the following extensions: curl, openssl, dom, zlib, and xml phpCAS version 1.0.0 or later.